sanjamkhera/Warehouse-Operations/README.md

 Design
 ------------------
 ## Types of Classes and their behavior
-- Total of 12 classes to finish this assignment, out of which 4 classes are part of one hierarchy.
+- Total of 12 classes, out of which 4 classes are part of one hierarchy.
 - Event Class is an abstract class that morphs into multiple events from arrival to shipment.
 - Amazin is the main brain of the operation, It process the input orders, creates events accordingly, assigns workers jobs.
 - It does that by holding two priority queues, events queue and order queue (wait list).
-Arrived orders get's processed right away and get added to events queue.
+    - Arrived orders get's processed right away and get added to events queue.
-If and when a worker get's available it assigns the the order.
+    - If and when a worker get's available it assigns the the order.

 ### Pseudo Code for the simulation.
 #### Section 1